 Almost all budget accommodation on the island has self-catering facilities, so we recommend picking up supplies on your way to your accommodation.
 The largest supermarket, Swanson Supermarket, is just outside of the airport.
 Alternatively, there are a few grocery stores in Alofi.
 Check out The Guide to Supermarkets & Food Shopping in Niue to learn more.

 Day 2 – Explore Alofi

-When the rest of Niue’s visitors rush to the top attractions, take the time today to get yourself acquainted with Alofi.
-That way, you’ll understand what services and restaurants are available, pick up your Niue Driver’s License, get more ideas for your trip at the Visitor Information Centre, and do some fun free stuff too!
+When the rest of Niue’s visitors rush to the top attractions, take the time today to get acquainted with Alofi.
+That way, you’ll understand what services and restaurants are available, make any bookings you may need at the Visitor Information Centre, and do some fun free stuff too!
 Yes, Alofi is home to some of its own free sea tracks leading to amazing coastal scenery.
-There’s also a cheap museum, an art gallery, gift shops and mini golf!
+There’s also a cheap museum, an art gallery, gift shops and whale-watching sites!

 Free/Cheap Things to Do in Alofi